ddycai/simple-template-engine/README.md

 echo $plink->render('template.php', array('pass'=>$variables, 'variable name'=>$value));
 ```

-**Important note:** the helpers.php file loaded by loader.php declares functions in the global namespace.
-Make sure to check that they don't conflict with your global functions!

 You can also pass in extensions that will be appended to ALL renders by an Environment.

 ```php